Javedali-analytics/sales-data-analysis/README.md

 # 🧮 SQL Analysis

-The following SQL analyses were performed using MySQL to extract meaningful business insights from the sales dataset.
+The following SQL queries were used to analyze sales performance, profitability, product performance, regional performance, monthly trends, and payment methods.

 ## 1. Overall Sales Performance